3dem/relion-documents/source/Tutorial/Autopicking.rst

      Here we don't really need it, but it could have been set to 10-15A anyway.
      Difficult classifications, i.e. with very noisy data, often benefit from limiting the resolution.)

+:Center class averages?: Yes

+     (This is a new option in |RELION|-3.2.
+It will re-center all class average images every iteration based on their center of mass.
+     This is useful for their subsequent use in template-based auto-picking, but also for the automated 2D class average image selection in the next section.)

 On the :guitab:`Sampling` tab we hardly ever change the defaults.
-Six degrees angular sampling is enough for most projects, although some large icosahedral viruses may benefit from finer angular samplings.
+Six degrees angular sampling is enough for most projects, although some large icosahedral viruses or some filamentous structures may benefit from finer angular samplings.
-In that case, one could first run 25 iterations with a sampling of 6 degrees, and then continue that same run (using the :button:`Continue!` button) for an additional five iteration (by setting `Number of iterations: 30` on the :guitab:`Optimisation` tab) with a sampling of say 2 degrees.
-For this data set, this is NOT necessary at all.
-It is useful to note that the same :button:`Continue!` button may also be used to resume a job that has somehow failed before, in which case one would not change any of the parameters.
-For continuation of :jobtype:`2D classification`, :jobtype:`3D initial model`, :jobtype:`3D classification`, or :jobtype:`3D auto-refine` jobs one always needs to specify the `_optimiser.star` file from the iteration from which one continues on the :guitab:`I/O` tab.

 Ignore the :guitab:`Helix` tab, and on the :guitab:`Compute` tab, set: